OliverCadman/dept_ci_ms4/README.md

 As a Tier Two member of the website, I want...

 1. All privileges provided by Tier One Membership.
-2. To have access to a job listing, so I can more granularly find jobs which are in my area.
+2. To have access to a job listing, so I can find jobs which are in my area.
+3. To be able to filter jobs by location or type (live performance, session work etc) so I can more granularly search for a suitable job.
-3. To be listed at the top of searches when a potential client is searching for a dep, so I can have a better chance of getting the work.
+4. To be listed at the top of searches when a potential client is searching for a dep, so I can have a better chance of getting the work.